kubernetes-sigs/blob-csi-driver/docs/workload-identity-static-pv-mount.md

 ### Note
  - This feature is not supported for NFS mount since NFS mount does not need credentials.
- - This feature no longer retrieves storage account key using federated identity credentials starting from v1.25.4 or v1.26.1 and later versions, while it requires `Storage Blob Data Contributor` role on the account instead of `Storage Account Contributor` role.
+ - This feature no longer retrieves storage account key using federated(workload) identity credentials starting from v1.25.4 or v1.26.1 and later versions, while it requires `Storage Blob Data Contributor` role on the account instead of `Storage Account Contributor` role.

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the credential